evzhu/ai-prac-esports-highlights/README.md

 ## Project Structure
 Organized into data folder - with annotations, raw esports videos, metadata for the videos, and the split segments.
 Scripts folder - stores scripts for filling in the annotation document, segmenting videos, etc.

-# Notes for Dev
+## Notes for Dev
-Install FFmpeg system-wide.
-Do not run the segment script or annotation script inside your venv.
+Install the dependencies listed in requirements.txt: `pip install -r requirements.txt`

+Install FFmpeg system-wide, it is not a Python package.

-# Base Model
+## Base Model
 py scripts/predict.py `
   --model_path data/models/model.pt `
   --features_dir data/features `